What Is Thai Chicken Flatbread?

 SUSIE’S KITCHEN NOTES

 The peanut sauce in this recipe is intentionally mild and slightly sweet to work for all ages.
-For an adult version with more complexity, add a teaspoon of fish sauce to the sauce mixture and a small amount of grated fresh ginger.
+For an adult version with more complexity, add a teaspoon of fish sauce to the sauce mixture and a small amount of extra grated fresh ginger.
 These two additions deepen the sauce significantly without changing its character for the children at the table if their portions are assembled first.

 Rotisserie chicken torn into small pieces is the fastest and easiest protein for this recipe.
 Season it with a small amount of soy sauce and a squeeze of lime before it goes on the flatbread if you want the chicken to carry more of the Thai flavor profile.
 Two minutes in a bowl with soy sauce and lime while the oven preheats is enough.